1992–93 Indiana Hoosiers men's basketball team

 The 1992–93 Indiana Hoosiers men's basketball team represented Indiana University.
 Their head coach was Bobby Knight, who was in his 22nd year.
 The team played its home games in Assembly Hall in Bloomington, Indiana, and was a member of the Big Ten Conference.

 The Hoosiers finished the regular season with an overall record of 31–4 and a conference record of 17–1, finishing 1st in the Big Ten Conference.
 As the Big Ten Conference Champions, the Hoosiers were invited to participate in the 1993 NCAA tournament as a 1-seed, where they advanced to the Elite Eight for the second year in a row.
+The 1992–93 Indiana team is widely regarded as one of the greatest teams in NCAA Division I Men's Basketball history.